pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ```

 ## <a name="Stream_Metadata_search_topic">How search works with stream metadata</a>
 [Stream metadata](xref:sdsStreamExtra) behaves differently with search syntax rules described in the previous sections.
-To demonstrate the difference, we'll assume that a namespace contains streams below with respective Metadata Key-Value pair(s) for each stream.
+To demonstrate the difference, we'll assume that a namespace contains streams with respective Metadata Key-Value pairs below:

 **streamId** | **Metadata**
 ------------ | ---------